Scout24/appmon4j/README.md

 If you want to get a hand on the event stream routed throug the InApplicationMonior, you can implement the MonitorPlugin interface and you will get a hand on all counter and timer events.
 The StatsdPlugin is currently the only provided implemenation of this interface.

-### Graphing

-We use statds and graphite for graphing.

 ### Manage

 To manage the behavior of InApplicationMonitor from within the JVM you can use: